gvwilson/fiction/iffy/index.md

 She swung her legs around and sat up as the door opened.

 "Good morning, Miz, um, Kwan?"
-The man Aunt Naggie had spoken to in the Dance Hall market was wearing a simple gray jacket and trousers instead of the brown and green jacket Iffy had seen him in the day before.
+The Ecologist that Aunt Naggie had spoken to in the Dance Hall market was wearing a simple gray tunic and trousers instead of brown and green, but his trim little beard was unchanged.
-He looked up from the app in his hands, his face a picture of professional disinterest.
+He looked up from the app in his hands with professional disinterest on his face.
 "You are Miz Kwan, from the *Guinevere*?"
 His fingers made the handcode signs for "surveillance", "help",